 No person shall use, possess, or have under their control any drug paraphernalia, including but not limited to: water pipes, bongs, grinders, one hitters, hypodermic syringes/needles not prescribed to them by a licensed physician, or any scale or smoking apparatus determined to be drug-use related.
 Paraphernalia that is identified to have Cannabis/Marijuana residue in it will be considered evidence of possession.
 Any paraphernalia, whether the property of student or their non-student guest, containing Cannabis/Marijuana will be confiscated and will not be returned.

-(Sanction Range: Warning Probation, Disciplinary Probation, Suspension Held in Abeyance or Suspension)
+(Sanction Range: Warning Probation, Disciplinary Probation, Denial of Campus Residency Held in Abeyance, Denial of Campus Residency, Suspension Held in Abeyance or Suspension)

 18.00 Non-Motorized Vehicle Use